EmilyZiyiYe/Aiden/README.md

-Clone/download the projects to local computer open the terminal and cd to the directory that the projects are in set file permission by running "chmod a + x" + file name eg.
+Clone/download the projects to local computer open the terminal and cd to the directory that the projects are in set file permission by running "chmod a+x" + file name eg.
 ```
 chmod a + x tool.py